Chapter 1501:47-4 Scenic River land

 No person shall bring into, possess, carry, serve or consume any alcoholic beverages upon scenic river lands.

-(O) No person shall conduct any public meeting or event upon scenic river lands without first obtaining written permission from the chief of the division of watercraft or the chief's appointed agent.
+(N) No person shall conduct any meeting or event upon scenic river lands without first obtaining written permission from the chief of the division of watercraft or the chief's appointed agent.

 (1) Application for any organized meeting or event to be conducted upon scenic river lands must be made to the chief not less than thirty days prior to the date of the proposed event.

-(2) A permit shall not be granted if it is determined that the specified meeting or event has a reasonable probability of having any of the following effects:
+(2) A permit may be denied if it is determined that the specified meeting or event has a reasonable probability of having any of the following effects:

 (a) The meeting or event would interfere with normal area usage, or